 MC & bar.
 Wrote the War History of 2nd Bat.
 4th Oxford & Bucks Light Infantry (1920).
 Some of his water colours featured in it are at the Imperial War Museum.
 Followed a legal career and was appointed Metropolitan Police Magistrate in 1934.
 Died, aged 69, in 1959.

 On return from captivity, Aubrey completed his degree and went into teaching.
 Taught at the Dragon (1924-29) whilst also editing the ‘Oxford Magazine’.
 He was Headmaster of Clayesmore School (1931-35).
 Having thereafter spent 10 years teaching at Bryanston, he retired to concentrate on his writing.
 His best known works were classical translations such as Livy’s ‘Early History of Rome’ (Penguin Classics).
 His sister, Dorothy married A.A.
-Milne and his daughter, Lesley, married her first cousin, Christopher Robin Milne.
+Milne and his daughter, Lesley (possibly named in memory of her uncle – see below), married her first cousin, Christopher Robin Milne.
 Aubrey died, aged 68, in 1962.

 de Selincourt, Leslie